shawn-dsilva/dev-env-setup/README.md

+#dev-env-setup.sh
-A quick and dirty script to install my most used programs on a new Ubuntu system This installs
+This is a an install script to install the following packages on a new Ubuntu 18.04 system.Tested on Linux Mint 19.1
 - git, curl
 - gcc, g++ and make
 - gcc-arm-none-eabi